tapis-project/documentation/source/technical/jobs.rst

 -------------

 Users can subscribe to job execution events.
 Subscriptions specified in the application definition and those specified in the job request are merged to produce a job's initial subscription list.
 New subscriptions can be added while a job is running, but not after the job has terminated.
 A job's subscriptions can be listed and deleted.
 Only job owners or tenant administrators can subscribe to a job, see the subscription_ APIs for details.

+When creating a subscription the *ttlminutes* parameter can specify up to 4 weeks.
+If the parameter is not specified or if it's set to 0, a default value of 1 week is used.

 Subscribers are notified of job events by the Notifications_ service.
 Currently, only email and webhook delivery methods are supported.
 The event types to which users can subscribe are: